AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/AI-Support/MCP.md

 # Perigon Agent MCP

+> [!IMPORTANT]
+> **10.2.0 change:** The Studio MCP configuration page and `ExecuteGenerateTaskAsync` have been removed.
+The document below preserves the complete pre-removal tool list and Studio MCP description for historical reference; `perigon agent init`, `perigon agent mcp`, and Agent MCP tools not identified as removed still apply to the current version.

 The Perigon CLI provides a local Agent integration through the Model Context Protocol (MCP).
 The current `perigon agent` command group is the recommended entry point: `perigon agent init` initializes Agent configuration, and `perigon agent mcp` starts the MCP server over stdio.

 Agent MCP and the HTTP MCP exposed by `perigon studio` are different integration paths.
 Agent MCP is intended for a local IDE or coding agent using stdio; Studio manages its own HTTP service.
 Choose the path that matches the client's connection model.